-In controlling for institutions we employ direct measurement of executive constraints in 1900, as well as possible historical controls for the development of institutions: population density in 1500, fraction of population speaking a European language as well as a full set of legal origins dummies (Acemoglu et al., 2001, 2002; Hall and Jones, 1999; Glaeser and Shleifer, 2002).23 In controlling for "culture" we deploy three sets of determinants: religious affiliations (see e.g. Barro and McCleary, 2003), ethno-linguistic fractionalization (e.g., Devleeschauwer et al, 2003; Michalopoulos, 2012), and finally the genetic distance between country citizens and the population in the UK anno 1500.
-The latter control is inspired by Spolaore and Wacziag (2009) and might be interpreted as capturing cultural distance between individual countries and the population that saw the first industrial revolution.
+Glaeser and Shleifer, 2002).22 In controlling for "culture" we deploy three sets of determinants: religious affiliations (see e.g., Barro and McCleary, 2003), ethno-linguistic fractionalization (e.g., Devleeschauwer et al., 2003; Michalopoulos, 2012), and finally the genetic distance between country citizens and the population in the UK anno 1500.
+The latter control is inspired by Spolaore and Wacziarg (2009) and might be interpreted as capturing cultural distance between individual countries and the population that saw the first industrial revolution.
 Finally, our geography controls are distance to the equator (absolute latitude), tropical area and distance to coast or river, in addition to a full set of regional fixed effects (e.g., Hall and Jones, 1999; Gallup and Sachs, 2000; Rappaport and Sachs, 2003).
 Data sources are given in the Appendix.

 Table 4 reports our results.
-In column 1 and 3 we check for the impact on the point estimate of interest from including early education and income alongside the "standard" controls.
+In columns 1 and 3 we check for the impact on the point estimate of interest from including early education and income alongside the "standard" controls.
 As seen, this does seem to leave an imprint in the point estimate for YFD, which could be a sign of omitted variable bias.
 Another possibility, however, is that enrollment and GDP per capita in 1900 represent an outcome from the fertility transition, as discussed above.